quii/go-specs-greet/README.md

 You've probably noticed the two `Dockerfiles` are almost identical beyond the path to the binary we wish to build.

-`Dockerfiles` can accept arguments to let us re-use them in different contexts, which sounds perfect.
+`Dockerfiles` can accept arguments to let us reuse them in different contexts, which sounds perfect.
 We can delete our 2 Dockerfiles and instead have one at the root of the project with the following

 ```go
 FROM golang:1.18-alpine